 Working in the Writing Center offers undergraduate and graduate students a chance to be part of an active writing community.
 Through collaboration with students and staff, our Writing Assistants help peers strengthen their writing and their writing processes.
 Writing Assistants are also given the opportunity to improve upon their own writing and leadership talents.

-Undergraduate writing assistants are expected to work at least 4-10 hours per week.
-Graduate writing assistants are expected to work 6-10 hours per week.
-All writing assistant staff are expected to attend bi-weekly, all-staff meetings on Thursdays during common exam hour.
+Writing assistants work between 4-10 hours per week.
+All writing assistant staff members are expected to attend bi-weekly, all-staff meetings on Thursdays during common exam hour.

 Writing Center Course for Undergraduate Writing Assistants